Stay Tuned (film): Animated sequence

-Chuck Jones Productions produced the animated sequence in which Roy and Helen are turned into cartoon mice which was directed by Jeff DeGrandis.
-Chuck Jones himself designed the models for the mice versions of Roy and Helen, provided character pose layouts, and approved DeGrandis' boards.
+Warner Bros.
+Feature Animation and Chuck Jones Productions produced the animated sequence in which Roy and Helen are transformed into cartoon mice which was directed by Jeff DeGrandis and co-directed by Chuck Jones.
+Jones himself designed the models for the Knables' caricatures, provided character pose layouts and approved DeGrandis' storyboarding.
 The sequence was produced in the United States at a cost of about $800,000 and took six months and a team of five full-time and seven freelance animators.
-Segment producer and executive of Chuck Jones Productions Steven Leiva said when they were coordinating with Hyams, they requested their team have the freedom to design appealing cartoon mice with the mannerisms and movements of Roy and Helen rather than capturing the likenesses of John Ritter and Pam Dawber, to which Hyams agreed and the team was allowed a high level of autonomy.
-During Test screenings, audiences routinely singled out the animated segment as their favorite part of the movie.
+Segment producer and executive of Chuck Jones Productions Steven Leiva said when they were coordinating with Hyams, they requested their team have the freedom to design appealing cartoon mice with the mannerisms and movements of the Knables rather than capturing their portrayers' likenesses, to which Hyams agreed and the team was allowed a high level of autonomy.
+During test screenings, audiences routinely singled out this sequence as their favorite part of the film.

+Release

+The film was theatrically released on August 14, 1992.
+A home video release followed on January 6, 1993.